Interview by Jacqueline Manetta

 Professionally, sometimes my values and morals are hard to maintain at work.
 It's difficult to be contained at work when I see things that don't match my values and that I don’t agree with.
 I have to bite my tongue and not speak up because I don’t want to lose my job.

 I overcame this struggle by realizing what is important to me.
 As long as I am following my morals and values, I realized I can’t control the people around me.

 // Explain a time in your life when you felt strong.

 Moving from Long Island to Queens.
 Getting married and getting divorced.
-All these jumps that I have made in my life have made me feel stronger, like I can accomplish anything.
+All these jumps that I have made in my life have made me feel stronger, as I can accomplish anything.

 // Explain a time in your life when you felt defeated.

 Probably when I got divorced.
 I felt weak and tired and defeated.
-I felt like I lost, and there was no hope, I felt like my life was over.
+I felt as if I lost, and there was no hope, I felt as if my life was over.
 It was probably the lowest point in my life.

-// How have the obstacles you have faced in your life helped build the woman you are today?
+// How do the obstacles you have faced in your life help build the woman you are today?